brunodigiorgi/pyAudioGraph/README.md

 	import pyAudioGraph as ag

-Create units... (see below).
+Create and connect the units.
-Then add units and compile the graph
+Then add all the output units and compile the graph

-	world.append(units)
+	world.append(output_units)
 	world.sort()

 Run the audio graph